Changing Feeding Patterns as Baby Grows

 - If you do notice a drop in your supply, add additional pumping sessions at home after feeding at the breast.

 Your body is perfectly designed to feed your baby and it will adjust to baby as he grows.
-Just be sure to stay tuned in to baby’s hunger cues and changing patterns and you will have no trouble reaching your breastfeeding goals.
+Just be sure to stay tuned in to baby’s feeding pattern changes and hunger cues and you will have no trouble reaching your breastfeeding goals.